samuelkadolph/buffered-logger/README.md

 ## Description

-buffered-logger is designed to be used in multithreaded rack servers and includes a middleware to automatically capture and write the buffered log statements during each request.
+buffered-logger is designed to be used in multithreaded or multifiber rack servers and includes a middleware to automatically capture and write the buffered log statements during each request.

 ## Installation